AbbadKamel/VoxelDungeon/README.md

 VoxelDungeon
 ============

 A voxel-based dungeon exploring game.
 A 3d Minecraft-esque game that focuses on action, role-playing, combat, and dungeon crawling rather than building and mining.
-Written at Code Day Seattle.
+Started at Code Day Seattle, using LWJGL OpenGL.

 Made by Shreyas and Masilan.

-By the way one of the causes of a "A fatal error has been detected by the Java Runtime Environment: EXCEPTION\_ACCESS\_VIOLATION" is suppling the wrong number of vertices to be drawn using VBO's.
+By the way one of the causes of a "A fatal error has been detected by the Java Runtime Environment: EXCEPTION\_ACCESS\_VIOLATION" is supplying too many vertices to be drawn using VBO's, causing the graphics card to look for more memory than what exists.

 Branches: